costoffreedom/costoffreedom-book/book/prologue-introduction.md

 see further than the fog of our news feeds and produce some sense from our different experiences.

-This book is born in an attempt to free Bassel Khartabil Sadafi, loved and celebrated Internet volunteer detained in Syria since 15 March 2012.
+This book is born in an attempt to free Bassel Khartabil, loved and celebrated Internet volunteer detained in Syria since 15 March 2012.
 His name has been deleted from the Adra Prison’s register where he was detained, on 3 October 2015.
 We have not received any information about his current status or whereabouts since.
 The